-A 3D printed postcard for single use, ready with syrup water and an embedded stick.
+A 3D printed postcard for single use, with juice and added stick.

-The “Ice-Pop” postcard functions as a popsicle mold, and when the happy receipient gets it, they simply need to put it in the refrigerator to make it pop out!
+The “Ice-Pop” postcard functions as a popsicle mold, and when the happy recipient gets it, he or she simply put it in the refrigerator to make it pop out!

 This instructable depicts one item from my project “Post Postcard”, in which I’ve tried to question a few assumptions:

 The first comes from the fact that I am the owner of the production tool and materials.
 How can I use my 3D printer in a way that outsource services can’t?